haseebnqureshi/Basefloor/docs/reference/models.md

 ## Filters System

-The filters system is one of the most powerful features of MinAPI's model system.
+The filters system is one of the most powerful features of Basefloor's model system.
 It allows you to intercept and modify data at various points in the CRUD operations lifecycle.

 ### Filter Types